Have You Seen These Beard Shampoos Yet?

 Unless you work outside all day or play sports regularly, you probably shouldn’t wash your beard more than 2-3 times a week.
 Rinsing it in the shower should be enough to wash out any dirt or grime that might have built up during the day, and you should definitely wash your face regularly.
 You can always run some beard oil through your beard to freshen up a bit, but otherwise keep washes to the minimum.

-Why Should I Use Beard Shampoo and Conditioner?
+Why Should I Use Beard Shampoos and Conditioners?

 Everyone wants a clean beard and ‘stache, but not just any soap will do.

 Not even Clint Eastwood or Abraham Lincoln, men with beards worthy of admiration, could jump out of bed looking perfect.
 Anyone with praiseworthy facial hair uses the proper beard grooming products.

-Without beard shampoo and conditioner, you’ll quickly dry out your whiskers.
+Without beard shampoos and conditioners, you’ll quickly dry out your whiskers.
 Sebaceous glands secrete oil to your hair follicles to keep them healthy.
 These glands secrete far more oil to the hair on your head than the hair on your face though.
 The chemicals in standard shampoo are meant to strip your hair of oil to keep them from sticking to your forehead and to each other.

 When you use these same chemicals on your face, you’ll strip your facial hair of its natural oils.
 If you start noticing split ends in your beard, you know you need to start using the proper beard grooming products.
-Now, beard shampoo and conditioner can’t replace shaving cream, which should be used to as a lubricant to protect your skin during shaving.
+Now, beard shampoos and conditioners can’t replace shaving cream, which should be used to as a lubricant to protect your skin during shaving.
 Rather, it should clean out excess oil and protect your hair from drying out.